 - Dilation of the pupils

 - Cloudy, discolored iris

-Veterinary Pathology explains that uveitis, a form of inflammation, is the commonest cause of feline glaucoma.
+Veterinary Pathology explains that uveitis, a form of inflammation, is the most common cause of feline glaucoma.

-Cats can develop ulcers on their cornea.
+Cats can develop ulcers on the cornea.
 This occurs when layers of the cornea are depleted.
 Common symptoms of corneal ulcers include: